saritagawali71/Week-1/README.md

-# Week-1
+# Week-2
-The Crop and Fertilization project deeply emphasizes on focusing recommendation about all the parameters regarding fertilization and different aspects of crops using Machine Learning.
+Week-2 Updation on the project of AICTE Internship